bryanwayb/nodesocket-nodejs/README.md

 }).createClient(8080, 'localhost');
 ```

+The server is not notified that it's request to become the master has been denied and will receive a "not allowed" response if a function is attempted to be called.

 Passing Arguments
 ==
-Passing arguments to a master function is incredibly simple, with almost no strings attached.
+Passing arguments to a master function is incredibly simple, with *almost* no strings attached.

 Client example:
 ```JavaScript